wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def distance_to(coord: "coord") -> float
 ```

-Return the distance between this Coord and the provided Coord
+Return the distance between this coord and the provided coord

 <a id="pyke_pyxel._base_types.coord.x"></a>